dotnet/Kerberos.NET/README.md

 The built-in replay detection uses a `MemoryCache` to temporarily store references to hashes of the ticket nonces.
 These references are removed when the ticket expires.
 The detection process occurs right after decryption as soon as the authenticator sequence number is available.

 Note that the built-in detection logic does not work effectively when the application is clustered because the cache is not shared across machines.
+The built-in implementation uses an in-memory service and as such isn't shared with anyone.

 You will need to create a cache that is shared across machines for this to work correctly in a clustered environment.
+This has been simplified greatly through the new .NET Core dependency injection services.
+All you need to do is register an `IDistributedCache` implementation.
+You can find more information on that in the [Mirosoft Docs](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).

 If you'd like to use your own replay detection just implement the `ITicketReplayValidator` interface and pass it in the `KerberosValidator` constructor.